cosmos271828/The-Power-of-Cooperation/README.md

 "advanced-tit-for-tat": it plays like tit-for-tat except it will forgive retaliatory defections.

-"delayed-tit-for-two-tats": it plays like tit-for-tat for the first n rounds, then it plays like tit-for-two-tats for the rest of rounds.
+"delayed-tit-for-two-tats": it plays like tit-for-tat for the first n rounds, then it plays like tit-for-two-tats for the rest of the rounds.

 ## License